 Snowmass Base Village

 Enjoy convenient ice skating on The Plaza of Snowmass Base Village.
-For winter 2018-19 SBV offers complimentary ice skating all season to celebrate the opening of the NEW SBV.
+For winter 2019-2020, SBV offers complimentary ice skating all season.
+Ice bumper cars are also available to rent for a fee.

 Snowmass Rodeo Grounds